mgarcia175/Music-Realm/README.md

 ## Description
 Hello!
 Welcome to my Music Realm Creator.
 Your very own way to organize all of your music-related things!

-From adding your own artist, songs and adding them to your Favorites, your control to your music, just got better!
+From adding your own artist, songs and adding them to your control to your music, just got better!

 ## Visuals